yannis300307/ESG_Engine/README.md

         self.event_handler.register_event(pygame.KEYUP, self.player.player_control_key_up)
 ```

-Note that the `add_entity()` function return the given entity.
+Note that the `add_entity()` function returns the given entity.

 The last 2 lines are for event handler.
-See the next section for more explanation.
+See the next section for more explanations.

-To add an animation to the player (or Entity), you need a `Anim` object wich contain all the frames of the annimation and bind it to the player into the renderer:
+To add an animation to the player (or to an Entity), you need an `Anim` object wich contains all the frames of the animation and bind it to the player into the renderer:

 ```python
 import pygame